Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verifier: FAIER

-A simple way to address the privacy breach in the na\"ive discretized Noisy Max algorithm is to return indices of noisy query results with the maximal value uniformly.
-This can be done by introducing a counter $c$ to record the number of indices with the maximal noisy value.
-If the current noisy query result is greater than the maximal noisy value, the index $r$ is updated with probability $\frac{1}{c}$ after the counter $c$ is incremented.
-Algorithm~\ref{algorithm:noisy-max} explicitly returns indices of queries with the maximal noisy value of an equal probability.

-The HMM for Algorithm~\ref{algorithm:noisy-max} is almost identical to the model for Algorithm~\ref{algorithm:noisy-max-naive} except for the observation distributions of the bottom nodes.
-For each bottom node, the noisy index $\tilde{1}$, $\tilde{2}$ or $\tilde{3}$ is observed depending on the number of noisy query results with the maximal value.
-For instance, $\tilde{2}$ or $\tilde{3}$ is observed at the node labeled $0\underline{2}\underline{2}$ with probability $\frac{1}{2}$ in Fig.~\ref{figure:hmm-noisy-max}.
+The HMM model with $n = 3$ queries is illustrated in Fig.~\ref{figure:hmm-noisy-max}.
+The top states labeled $011$ and $120$ correspond to three query results (on neighboring data sets) and $\blank$, i.e. nothing, is observed in the initial states.
+Both states have a transition to the state $0\underline{2}\underline{2}$, representing the perturbed query results obtained with different probabilities.
+The index of the maximal result will be observed, which is $2$ or $3$ with probability $\frac{1}{2}$.
+Next we analyze Algorithm~\ref{algorithm:noisy-max} under the Pufferfish framework.

-Using our tool, Algorithm~\ref{algorithm:noisy-max} still doesn't satisfy $\ln(2)$-differentially private.
-However, we test a few values of $\epsilon$, to find out that the differential privacy budget $\epsilon$ for Algorithm~\ref{algorithm:noisy-max} is $1.3$, smaller than that for Algorithm~\ref{algorithm:noisy-max-naive}, which is $2.1$.
+\hide{ Using our tool, Algorithm~\ref{algorithm:noisy-max} doesn't satisfy $\ln(2)$-differentially private when $n = 3$.
+We test a few values of $\epsilon$, to find out that the differential privacy budget $\epsilon$ for Algorithm~\ref{algorithm:noisy-max} is $1.3$ which is $2.1$.
 We can say Algorithm~\ref{algorithm:noisy-max} is an improvement of Algorithm~\ref{algorithm:noisy-max-naive}, but still with a privacy budget larger than $\ln(2)$.
 Thus it is not sufficient to replace continuous noises with discrete noises.
 Additional steps are required to preserve privacy and the privacy guarantee should be examined carefully.
 An inexperienced mechanism designer may na\"ively discretize the standard Noisy Max algorithm and put privacy at risk.
-Next we analyze Algorithm~\ref{algorithm:noisy-max} under the Pufferfish framework.
+Next we analyze Algorithm~\ref{algorithm:noisy-max} under the Pufferfish framework. }